Dance/USA’s Engaging Dance Audiences

 The Alabama Dance Council (ADC) is one of twenty-one organizations selected nationally to receive funding in Round Four of Dance/USA’s Engaging Dance Audiences (EDA).
 EDA is the national funding program focused on refining and sharing dance audience engagement practices established through the generosity of the Doris Duke Charitable Foundation.
 The ADC will celebrate Alabama’s cultural perspectives with guest artists and local artists in a series of “community gatherings” in multiple cities across Alabama.
 The “community gatherings” are designed and facilitated in a way that leads participants on a personal journey through dance and builds a sense of community with other participants.

-Stories in Motion: A Community Gathering and Celebration
+Stories in Motion: Community Celebration Gatherings

 Join us for food and fellowship, dance making, and story circles to share reflections of how we are connected to Alabama, what connects us as members of a community, and how our sense of home and history further connect us.